 Conditions which may be linked include subarachnoid hemorrhage, dementia, Parkinson’s disease, cerebrovascular disease, multiple sclerosis, brain stem lesions, and tumors (both benign and cancerous).
 A doctor may wish to order a brain MRI for a patient diagnosed with RBD.
 The benzodiazapine anticonvulsant Klonopin (clonazepam) is the treatment of choice for RBD.
 Melatonin can also be used, with the clonzepem or alone, and Parkinson's Disease drugs are also used in some cases.

-One of the most potential dangerous parasomnias, RBD can be idiopathic (no known cause) or it can be a symptom or secondary disorder to a neurodegenerative disorder.
-Some experts feel there is no such thing as idopathic RBD, and if a patient has this parasomnia, it indicates another problem in the brain, even if it hasn't been found yet.
-However, if this is true, it can appears that decades can pass between the first expisodes of RBD and full blown neurological diseases.
+One of the most potentially dangerous parasomnias, RBD can be idiopathic (no known cause) or it can be a symptom or secondary disorder to a neurodegenerative disorder.
+Some experts feel there is no such thing as idopathic RBD, and if a patient has this parasomnia, it indicates another problem in the brain, even if that problem hasn't been found yet.
+However, if this is true, it can appears that decades can pass between the first episodes of RBD and full blown neurological diseases.

 Some scientific evidence suggests the antidepressant SSRI drugs may aggravate RBD.
-They are known to effect REM sleep.
+They are known to affect REM sleep.
 But experts are not sure about the connection.

 The vast majority of patients afflicted by RBD are older men, over age 45, although women and children as young as 10 years old have been diagnosed.
 Patients with RBD have a physiological loss of normal skeletal muscle atonia most people experience during REM sleep.
 Furthermore RBD has been linked to a number of other neurological conditions.